Preon: The mass paradox

+Heisenberg's uncertainty principle states that $\operatorname{\Delta} x \cdot \operatorname{\Delta} p \ge \tfrac{1}{2}\hbar$ (that is, the dot product of the uncertainty of a particle's position and momentum cannot be less than half the reduced Planck constant) and thus anything confined to a box smaller than $\operatorname{\Delta} x$ would have a momentum uncertainty proportionally greater.
+For preons confined within quarks or leptons (Δx ≈ ×10^-18 m), this implies kinetic energies around 200 GeV—far exceeding observed quark/lepton masses.

 So the preon model represents a mass paradox: How could quarks or electrons be made of smaller particles that would have many orders of magnitude greater mass-energies arising from their enormous momenta?
-One way of resolving this paradox is to postulate a large binding force between preons that cancels their mass-energies.[Precursor to color charge?]
+One way of resolving this paradox is to postulate a large binding force between preons that cancels their mass-energies.
+For example, some models propose a "hyperstrong" interaction around 100,000 times stronger than the nuclear strong force to negate the preons' kinetic contributions.

 Conflicts with observed physics

 Preon models propose additional unobserved forces or dynamics to account for the observed properties of elementary particles, which may have implications in conflict with observation.
 For example, now that the LHC's observation of a Higgs boson is confirmed, the observation contradicts the predictions of many preon models that excluded it.

 Preon theories require quarks and leptons to have a finite size.
 It is possible that the Large Hadron Collider will observe this after it is upgraded to higher energies.